Search waiting | Matsusada Precision

 There are many types of electron microscopes depending on the application and purpose, but they can be broadly divided into two types: Transmission Electron Microscopes (TEM) and Scanning Electron Microscopes (SEM).

-Transmission electron microscopes apply an electron beam to a sample and observe the transmitted electrons under magnified light.
-In the transmission electron microscope, a voltage is applied to the electron beam, accelerating to penetrate the object.
+Transmission electron microscopes apply an electron beam to a sample.
+The electrons that pass through are magnified by electromagnetic lenses and projected onto a fluorescent screen or digital detector to form an image.
+In a TEM, the electron beam is accelerated by a high voltage, giving it enough energy to pass through the specimen.
 Therefore, only thin materials that can be penetrated by an electron beam can be used for observation.

-Matsusada Precision has a lineup of power supplies that can be used for electron microscopes.
+Matsusada Precision offers a wide range of high-performance power supplies suitable for various electron microscope applications.

 A diagram of TEM and SEM